Avinash-Kulal/qsl-chumba-lite-playfab/README.md

 `scripts/generateClientLibs.ts`

-Parses the source cloud code in host project and generates typings for client projects that would connect to it.
+Parses the combined source cloud code in host project and generates typings for client projects that would connect to it.
 Looks for any enums, interfaces, types and any method tagged with `/* Client */`.
 Format of the code is _VERY_ important as we use regex to get all this info, use prettier or tslint.
 The `tslint.json` in this directory should suffice.